AlecCoates/Dragon-Boat-Z/README.md

 Of course, the answer is yes and we have just the game for you.
 DragonBoat Z!

-Our Team consists of:
+Our Team (Quackthulu) consists of:

 * Aaron Price
 * Alec Coates
 * Charlie Curedale-Rayner
 * Eleanor Griffin-Smith
-* Will Dalgleish
-* Xinyi Zhang

 # Game Description